-During Traction Control[TM] operation, the traction control active light will illuminate, you may hear an electric motor type of sound coming from the engine compartment and the engine will not "rev-up" when you push further on the accelerator.
-This is should be no reason for experts.
+During Traction ControlTM operation, the traction control active light will illuminate, you may hear an electric motor type of sound coming from the engine compartment and the engine will not "rev-up" when you push further on the accelerator.
+This is normal system behavior and should be no reason for concern.
+The Traction ControlTM switch is located on the instrument panel.
+The Traction ControlTM system will automatically turn on every time the ignition is turned off and on.